 In Finland, it is now possible to work remotely in forests.
-Lahti, the European Green Capital 2021, wants to encourage its residents to enjoy the calming effect of nature and has therefore set up remote workstations in the city’s nature sites free for everyone to use.
+Lahti, as a leading environmental city in Finland, wants to encourage its residents to enjoy the calming effect of nature and has therefore set up remote workstations in the city’s nature sites free for everyone to use.
 Spending time in nature has many benefits on our overall well-being, as it can at best improve one’s mood and reduce stress.
-Thanks to the new workstations in Lahti, it is now possible to combine remote work and nature in a convenient way and thus boost one’s energy.
+Thanks to the workstations in Lahti, it is possible to combine remote work and nature in a convenient way and thus boost one’s energy.
 Forests play a major role in building an ecologically sustainable future, but they also offer opportunities for relaxation in the midst of hectic everyday life.
+Worskstations are available again in the springtime 2023

-Viita workstations will be in use for the first time this autumn as a part of the Green Capital Year.
+Viita workstations were used for the first time in autumn 2021 as a part of the Green Capital Year.

 The Lapakisto conservation area covers an area of 230 hectares, of which 18 hectares is covered by water.
 There are many places worth seeing in the Lapakisto area.